Quick Answer: Will the US Dollar Go Up in 2026?

 Where Is the US Dollar Heading in Early 2026?

-The dollar enters 2026 on the back foot after one of its weakest annual performances in years.
-Much of the decline occurred in 2025 as markets moved ahead of policy easing from the Federal Reserve.
+The dollar entered 2026 on the back foot following one of its weakest annual performances in years.
+Much of the decline occurred during 2025 as markets moved ahead of anticipated Federal Reserve rate cuts.

 - Overseas currencies, particularly the euro and pound, regained ground late last year